ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/uri.rst

 .. class:: URI

-The URI Class provides functions that help you retrieve information from your URI strings.
+The URI Class provides methods that help you retrieve information from your URI strings.
 This class is initialized automatically.

 .. contents::